labdhidoshi23/DL-_ISE/README.md

 # DL-ISE
-Implementation of stochastic gradient descent on diabetes data
+Implementation of stochastic gradient descent on diabetes dataset